 Answer:

-Enjoy any type of fruit you like but try to follow these three rules: Limit yourself to one serving during a meal or snack.
+Enjoy any type of fruit you like but try to follow this rule: Limit yourself to one serving during a meal or snack.
 A serving is the amount that would have 15 grams of carbohydrate, about as big as a tennis ball.
 Most people with diabetes are encouraged to eat two servings per day.
 Compare that to how much you tend to eat.
 Is it more?
 Less?
-About right?

 A few more points about fruit: